 - Please check with your instructors for specific instructions for each class.

-- Blackboard help resources are posted on MyCCC, and there is a Blackboard Orientation and Student Resources section in Blackboard.
+- Brightspace help resources are posted on MyCorning, and there is a Brightspace Orientation and Student Resources section in Brightspace.

-- Learning Commons tutoring information is on the MyCCC, Student tab, Learning Commons link.
+- Learning Commons tutoring information is on the MyCorning, Student tab, Learning Commons link.

 - Hands-on courses and laboratories and those with special circumstances that cannot transition to remote instruction may still meet on campus.